imthegoodboy/SwapCart/DEPLOYMENT.md

 ## Troubleshooting

+### Host Not Allowed Error
+If you see "Blocked request.
+This host is not allowed" error, this has been fixed by:
+- Setting `allowedHosts: true` in `vite.config.ts` preview configuration
+- This allows all hosts for Render deployment

 ### Build Fails
 - Check that all dependencies are listed in `package.json`
 - Ensure your build scripts are correct